-- Introductory: Life's Healing Choices by John Baker - Intermediate: Life Together by Dietrich Bonhoeffer - Advanced: Gospel Fluency by Jeff Vanderstelt
+- Introductory: Life's Healing Choices by John Baker - Intermediate: Life Together by Dietrich Bonhoeffer - Advanced: Counterfeit Gods by Tim Keller

-Remember!
-The goal is that all of us would choose one or two spiritual rhythms in which to take a step of growth.
-Progress is the goal, and all of us can take another step forward together.
+Remember, the goal is that all of us would choose one or two spiritual rhythms in which to take a step of growth.
+Progress is the goal.

-Now may the God of peace himself sanctify you completely, and may your whole spirit and soul and body be kept blameless at the coming of our Lord Jesus Christ.
-He who calls you is faithful; he will surely do it.
+May God himself, the God of peace, sanctify you through and through.
+May your whole spirit, soul and body be kept blameless at the coming of our Lord Jesus Christ.24 The one who calls you is faithful, and he will do it.